ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/1-setup.md

 ![Add project from disk#center](images/unity-add-project-from-disk.png "Figure 7.
 Add the sample project to Unity Hub")

-1. Navigate to your unzipped project directory and click "Add project".
+1. Navigate to your unzipped project directory and click "Add project"

 You will see your project listed in the _Projects_ tab in Unity Hub.

 1. You can now click on the project to open it.
-We used Unity 2022.3.18f1 to create the sample; if you use a different version you will get a warning.
+We used Unity 2022.3.18f1 to create the sample; if you use a different version, you will get a warning.
 The project is very simple and should be safe to convert.
-However, if in doubt, we recommend installing 2022.3.18f1 via the Unity Hub as we showed above.
+However, if in doubt, we recommend installing 2022.3.18f1 via the Unity Hub as we have already showed.

 The project will now open in Unity.
 Once loaded (the first time can take a while), click on the _Play_ button to run the sample.
 This will run the project inside the editor.
 You will see a spinning cube.

 ![Spinning cube sample#center](images/app-running-slowly.png "Figure 8.
 The spinning cube sample running in the editor")

 In the top right of the _Game_ window, click on _Stats_ to show the _Statistics_ popup.
 You will notice the frame rate is much lower than you might expect.
-For such a simple example we could reasonably expect to hit the maximum rate of the display (e.g. 60fps or better).
+For such a simple example we could reasonably expect to hit the maximum rate of the display, e.g., 60fps or better.

-Later we'll use the Profiler to investigate, but before that we'll deploy to Android to check if the behavior is the same.
+Later we'll use the Profiler to investigate but, before that, we'll deploy to Android to check if the behavior is the same.